cooper/ferret/doc/Keywords.md

 after :<callback_name>
 ```

-Indicates a priority hint for an event callback function (`on` block).
-When
+Indicates a "call after" priority" hint for an event callback.

-hints are supplied, the runtime will attempt to resolve them into numerical
+When hints are supplied, the runtime will do its best to resolve priorities
-callback priorities at a best-effort basis.
-Many space-searated priority hints
+if at all possible.
+Many space-searated priority hints may be utilized for a
-may be utilized for a single callback.
+single callback.

 ```
-on $obj.someEvent before :lateCallback after :earlyCallback { }
+on $obj.someEvent before :lateCallback after :earlyCallback { ... }
 ```

 ### stop